(Click and drag to “look around”)

 Prior to the 2012 grand reopening, the former San Jose Redevelopment Agency funded $11 million in renovations, with the City of San Jose and San Jose Theater Preservation Fund picking up the rest of the capital investment needed to fully renovate this historic venue.

 Renovations included new lighting and sound equipment, comfortable new seats, upgraded concession areas, updated exterior lighting, restroom restoration, installation of a Wall of Fame, new signage, new interior and exterior painting, upgraded dressing rooms, the addition of an ADA-compliant elevator, a new security system, a new heating system and seismic upgrades.

 San Jose Theaters, a division of Team San Jose, manages the San Jose Civic on behalf of the City of San Jose, which owns the venue.
 Another highly-regarded performance space, the Montgomery Theater, is attached to the San Jose Civic.

 This historic indoor venue, located in downtown San Jose, hosts a variety of shows, concerts, corporate meetings and general sessions, family shows, fundraiser galas, banquet dinners and other events.

-The main floor of the City National Civic can offer banquet style seated dinners to accommodate up to 500 guests for proms, galas, weddings, or corporate dinners.
+The main floor of the San Jose Civic can offer banquet style seated dinners to accommodate up to 500 guests for proms, galas, weddings, or corporate dinners.
 A variety of spaces such as the VIP Room and the Sky Bar Lounge (located on the 2nd floor of the building overlooking the Convention Center), easily accommodate pre- or post-show cocktail receptions, media gatherings or breakout sessions.
 An array of dressing rooms backstage allow guests to feel at home.